shinome551/condensedMNIST/README.md

 ## Method
 RNG is one of the neighbor graphs.
 It's represent adjacency between nodes as their edges.

-When creating a RNG for a dataset, take the following steps:
+When make a RNG for a dataset, take the following steps:
 1. For each pair of examples, draw two hyperspheres centered on each one of the pair, with a radius being the Euclidean distance between the pair(as shown in the image below).
 2. If no other examples exist in the overlapping region of the two hyperspheres, connect an edge between the pair.